-For more flower photos check out Cee’s flower of the day.
+For more inspiring flower photographs check out Cee’s Flower of the Day posts.

 All Is One With Our Creator

 "Give it a try and see what happens!"

 Artist, Photographer and Creative Design

 Eye spy, love speak, Volkswagen, or this is how we take word power back.

 Master Gardener, amateur photographer, intermediate quilter and lover of day trips around New England

 Working to increase peace and beauty in the world.